Wasserstein-{\L}ojasiewicz inequalities and asymptotics of McKean-Vlasov equation: Introduction

 A (nonlinear) log-Sobolev inequality (see, e.g., \cite{Monmarche:2025aa}) for the free energy $\mathcal{F}$ typically reads

 which is the optimal case $\theta=\tfrac12$ in \eqref{eq-LS}, since $I(\rho)$ is precisely the squared $L^2_\rho$–norm of the Wasserstein gradient of~$\mathcal{F}$.

 Because it is so strong, a log-Sobolev inequality cannot hold in general: for instance, for equations on Euclidean spaces one easily finds functions $f$ for which a critical point $x_0$ does not satisfy a \L ojasiewicz inequality with $\theta=1/2$.
 Indeed, any gradient flow that converges but not at an exponential rate provides such an example at its limit point.
 Moreover, such a critical point $x_0$ must necessarily have a degenerate Hessian, in the sense that $\ker \nabla^2 f(x_0)\neq \{0\}$.
-This is because, if $f\in C^2$ and $\nabla^2 f(x_0)$ is nondegenerate, then an elementary argument based on Taylor's theorem yields \eqref{167} with $\theta=1/2$ on a neighborhood of $x_0$.
-No analyticity assumption is needed for this argument.
+If $f\in C^2$ and $\nabla^2 f(x_0)$ is nondegenerate, then an elementary argument based on Taylor's theorem yields \eqref{167} with $\theta=1/2$ on a neighborhood of $x_0$.
+No analyticity assumption is needed in this case.

 If $\mathcal{F}$ is $\lambda$-displacement convex for $\lambda>0$, then solutions converge to a unique stationary solution at an exponential rate.
-In this case, although we do not give a rigorous proof here, it should be possible to derive \eqref{eq-LS} with $\theta=1/2$ without assuming analyticity of $V$ and $W$.
-In view of Otto's calculus, $\lambda$-displacement convexity formally implies $\mathrm{Hess\,} \mathcal{F}(\rho_0)\ge \lambda I>0$.
-In particular, $\mathrm{Hess\,}\mathcal{F}(\rho_0)$ is nondegenerate, and the proof is essentially an infinite-dimensional generalization of the elementary $C^2(\mathbb{R}^n)$ argument at a nondegenerate critical point; see, for example, Theorem~12.3 in \cite{chill2010gradient}.
+In view of Otto's calculus, $\lambda$-displacement convexity formally implies $\mathrm{Hess\,} \mathcal{F}(\rho_*)\ge \lambda I>0$.
+In this case it is possible to derive \eqref{eq-LS} with $\theta=1/2$ without assuming analyticity of $V$ and $W$.
+See Corollary \ref{cor-LSnondegenerate}.
 In this paper, we computed the Hessian by

 where $L$ is given in \eqref{eq-L} (c.f. \cite[Sec.~3.1]{MR2053570} for corresponding formal computation).
-From the expression for $L$, one observes that if $V$ and $W$ are (uniformly) convex, then $\langle L \xi, \xi\rangle _{L^2_{\rho_0}}$ is strictly positive for all nonzero regular tangent vector $\xi$, showing that $L$ has only a trivial kernel.
+From the expression for $L$, one observes that if $V$ and $W$ are (uniformly) convex, then $\langle L \xi, \xi\rangle _{L^2_{\rho_*}}$ is strictly positive for all nonzero regular tangent vector $\xi$, showing that $L$ has only a trivial kernel. i.e., $\rho_*$ is non-degenerate.